Bill Plummer: Coaching career

 Plummer spent 1993 and 1994 in the Colorado Rockies organization, starting the 1993 season as the AZL Rockies pitching coach and ending the season as the major league bullpen coach in Denver.
 In 1995, Plummer returned to managing with the Jacksonville Suns, the Detroit Tigers' Double-A affiliate.
 In the spring of 1996, the International Division of Major League Baseball sent Plummer and other coaches, including Fernando Arroyo, Jim Lefebvre, and Greg Riddoch, to serve as official advisors to the upstart Taiwan Major League.

 In 1996, Plummer converted Tigers third baseman Phil Nevin into a catcher in Jacksonville.
-The Tigers fired Plummer from Jacksonville at the All-Star break, despite winning the Southern League first-half championship, and Plummer finished the season managing Cincinnati's Billings Mustangs.
+The Tigers fired Plummer from Jacksonville at the All-Star break, despite winning the Southern League first-half championship, and Plummer finished the season managing the Billings Mustangs in Cincinnati's farm system.

-Plummer went on to manage independent league baseball with the Western Baseball League's Chico Heat from 1997–1999, and Yuma Bullfrogs from 2000-2001.
-In 2002, he joined the Arizona Diamondbacks' minor-league system, eventually working his way up to their Triple-A affiliate, the Tucson Sidewinders, which he managed in 2007-2008.
-Plummer managed the Tigres de Aragua for the 2001-02 season.
+Plummer went on to manage independent league baseball with the Western Baseball League's Chico Heat from 1997–1999, and Yuma Bullfrogs from 2000–2001.
+In 2002, he joined the Arizona Diamondbacks' minor-league system, eventually working his way up to their Triple-A affiliate, the Tucson Sidewinders, which he managed in 2007–2008.
+Plummer managed the Tigres de Aragua for the 2001–02 season.
 Plummer served as the minor league catching coordinator for the Diamondbacks from 2009 to 2012.
-He managed the Naranjeros de Hermosillo of the Mexican Pacific League for parts of the 2011-12 and 2012-13 seasons, taking them to the playoffs in 2011-12.
-Plummer managed the Leones del Caracas to a Venezuelan Winter League championship in 1986-87.
-He also managed Caracas for the 1988-89 season.
+He became the manager of the Naranjeros de Hermosillo of the Mexican Pacific League in 2011.